-Because the extraction process of making cannabis distillates and isolates removes everything including contaminants, waxes, and terpenes – the end product will have no flavor, unless the extraction artist opts to add terpenes back in (and some do).
+Because the extraction process of making cannabis distillate and isolate removes everything including contaminants, waxes, and terpenes – the end product will have no flavor, unless the extraction artist opts to add terpenes back in (and some do).
 But the flavorless varieties are favored by commercial edibles makers as they add potency without that weedy flavor most of us are trying to avoid.

 Isolates take distillates a step further and isolate out only one single component, usually THC or CBD.
 Likewise, isolates present these cannabinoids in their purest and most potent forms, with THC or CBD ranges as high as 99%.

-Personally I prefer natural whole plant extraction, but a lot of folks ask about distillates and isolates, and for some people that is all they can get.
-That said, even using natural whole plant extraction, I will often augment my edibles with an isolate, especially if I need to make something extremely potent.
+That said, even when using natural whole plant extraction, I will often augment my edibles and infusions with THC or CBD isolates, especially if I need to make strongly dosed edibles.

 When it comes to cannabis cooking, I see 3 main advantages to cannabis distillates or isolates: